 Over the course of the sprint, the team developed a common language, toolset and methodology.
 A multiplier effect came into being, in which the use of shared terminology precipitated better communication and collaboration across other projects.
 Participants gleaned the profound value of deep customer observation and rapid prototyping when solving user-centered problems.

 When the project ended, participants had saturated the customer experience pipeline for 2023 with customer-centric projects, and they were energized to begin implementing these initiatives with their brand new skillset.
 Having developed these solutions themselves, the company had automatic internal buy-in and widespread commitment to seeing the projects through, increasing the likelihood for their successful implementation.
 By empowering employees to solve their own problems, the company eliminated the need for external consultants and saved tens of thousands of dollars.

-Overall, the sprint successfully addressed critical issues for maintaining a profitable mobile network across the African continent.
+Overall, the sprint successfully addressed critical issues for maintaining a profitable mobile network across Africa.
 By building the confidence to solve their own problems, participants discovered their aptitude for creative thinking and uncovered more agile ways of working that will propel and sustain future projects.
 Most importantly, teams developed and honed the skills they’ll need to help the company stay customer-focused as it continues to lead the African telecoms market and expand beyond.